AnilJadhavProgrammer/BYTEUPRISE_internship-DS_03/README.md

 ## Project Overview

 The goal of this project is to generate a synthetic accident dataset and analyze it to uncover patterns and insights.
 This can help in understanding common factors contributing to accidents and identifying potential areas for improving road safety.
+This project generates safety recommendations based on the analysis of a synthetic dataset of road accidents.
+By examining various conditions such as weather, road, time of day, and contributing factors, the function provides actionable insights to improve road safety.

+# Project Highlights
+- **Synthetic Dataset Generation:** Created a dataset with 1000 records representing road accidents.
+- **Exploratory Data Analysis (EDA):** Analyzed data to identify patterns and high-risk conditions.
+- **Safety Recommendations:** Generated recommendations to mitigate identified risks and improve road safety.

 ## Dataset